Heroin belongs to a group of pain-relieving drugs called narcotics. The drug comes

 black tar heroin is either sticky or hard and looks like roofing tar.

-relief, heroin is an illegal narcotic because it has dangerous side effects and is
+for pain relief, heroin is an illegal narcotic because it has dangerous side effects

 How It's Used: